Yunsang93/portfolio-projects/Tech4All-Analysis/Tech4All.README.md

 # Portfolio Project - Tech4All, Inc. Analysis
-Tech4All, Inc. is a global SaaS company offering solutions to customers globally.
+Tech4All, Inc. is a global SaaS company offering solutions to customers.
 With a broad product portfolio spanning 12 different offerings, Tech4All enables customers to solve for business use cases and achieve operatonal efficiency and process optimization.
-In this project, I analyze a sample dataset of a dataset containing sales data for Tech4All to identify trends in sales, top performing products and regions, and customers.
+In this project, I analyze a sample dataset containing sales data for Tech4All to identify trends in sales, top performing products and regions, and customers.
 Based on these insights, I provide recommendations on where Tech4All can focus future efforts to optimize revenue growth and grow its business.
 I use a combination of SQL queries to analyze the data and Tableau to visualize the trends I discovered.